Incorporating Expert Knowledge into Bayesian Causal Discovery of Mixtures of Directed Acyclic Graphs: ADDITIONAL DETAILS OF NUMERICAL AND BREAST CANCER EXPERIMENTS

 The structured Hamming distance (SHD) measures how different two graphs are.
 This distance is given by counting the number of incorrect edges, meaning the number of changes (flips, additions or removals) of edges to move from one of the graphs to the other.

 For (out-of-sample) classification accuracy and predictive performance in the synthetic case we generate a held-out dataset $\mathcal{D}_{ho} = \{\tilde{\mathbf{x}}_{n} \mid \tilde{\mathbf{x}}_n\in \mathbb{R}^{20}\}_{n=1}^{100}$ generated from a single ground truth BN in the homogeneous setting (\Cref{sec:results_homogeneous}) and, in the heterogeneous setting (\Cref{sec:hetergenous_experiments}), from two BNs with mixing probabilities $(0.5,0.5)$.
 In the breast cancer labeling assignment (\Cref{sec:application}) we use $10$-fold cross validation.
 To compute the classification accuracy and predictive performance we use the component ordering of the components that maximizes the (in-sample) MAP classification accuracy using the modified Jonker-Volgenant algorithm\footnote{implemented in Python SciPy \citep{virtanenSciPy10Fundamental2020}.} described by \citet{crouseImplementing2DRectangular2016}.
+The ESHD for heterogeneous experiments is the sum of the ESHDs for each component with respect to the ground truth graph indicated by the ordering given by maximizing the in-sample MAP classification accuracy.

-We assess the predictive performance using the MAP classifications of out-of-sample observations to components (denoted $\tilde{k}(n) = \underset{k}{\textrm{argmax}} \ q(\tilde{\mathbf{c}}_{nk}=1)$) and computing the \textit{(MAP)} \textit{negative log point-wise predictive density} \citep{gelmanUnderstandingPredictiveInformation2014}:
+We assess the predictive performance using the MAP classifications of out-of-sample observations to components (denoted $\tilde{k}(n) = \underset{k}{\textrm{argmax}} \ q(\tilde{c}_{nk}=1)$) and computing the \textit{(MAP)} \textit{negative log point-wise predictive density} \citep{gelmanUnderstandingPredictiveInformation2014}: